IVRPowers/blog/content/post/products/video-rtc-industries.md

 Contact Centers continue to evolve rapidly as consumers expect a **highly personalized and engaging experience.** RTC technology will help you to differentiate your Call Center.
 It allows to provide immediate assistance and support through different channels, increasing customer satisfaction.

 ## Healthcare.
 Patients and physicians can remotely connect in real time around the world thanks to RTC technology.
 Telemedicine can be **crucial to increase the number of patients** that can access to healthcare services.
 It also ensures that hospitals can reduce cost while preserving the quality of care.
+[Learn more....](http://blog.ivrpowers.com/post/industries/industries-healthcare/)

 ## Financial Services.
 Video online onboarding provides customers a convenient and simple way to connect with their financial services.
 Real-time communications technology **ensures secure and personalized interactions.** It also extends opportunities of financial businesses to a wider audience.